 There are risks, however, in a vision focused too narrowly on sharing profits.
 One risk is that companies calculate what they contribute, decide it is a large number, and become satisfied with it.
 In fact, many companies could be contributing more.
 The other risk is that companies become so convinced that their economic contributions are substantial that they avert their eyes from the harms that they themselves cause.

 Fortunately, a second approach to responsible jewelry turns the focus inward, on the industry’s own practices.
 Those practices are not always exemplary, especially when it comes to the mining of precious metals and gems.

 Many industrial mining companies ravage landscapes, take land from local communities and indigenous peoples, and leave lasting environmental damage.
-Gold mining generates 20 tons of toxic waste for every gold ring.
+Gold mining generates 20 tons of toxic waste for the amount of gold it takes to craft one ring.
 In artisanal mining, the type done by small-scale miners in developing countries, conditions are no better.
 Artisanal mining for precious gems and metals is plagued by violence and is rife with child labor and other abuses.
 A million diamond diggers in Africa live in extreme poverty.

 At Brilliant Earth, we believe that every company along the supply chain should join in the effort to encourage responsible mining.
-We try to do our part by educating consumers about mining abuses and by sourcing our gems and metals extremely carefully.
-We are especially dedicated to raising standards in artisanal mining; we therefore buy Fairmined gold and contribute to the Diamond Development Initiative, a project to help give Africa’s diamond diggers a fairer deal.
+We try to do our part by educating consumers about mining abuses and by carefully sourcing our gems and metals.
+We are dedicated to raising standards in artisanal mining; we therefore buy a limited amount of Fairmined gold in addition to our recycled precious metals, and we contribute to the Diamond Development Initiative, a project to help give Africa’s diamond diggers a fairer deal.

 #3: Creating Transparent Supply Chains